apple/swift-distributed-actors/STYLE_GUIDE.md

 ## Conforming to protocols

-- for `Equatable` and `Hashable` esp. when they are auto derived, it is fine to put it on the type directly
+- for `Equatable` and `Hashable` - esp. when they are auto derived - it is fine to put it on the type directly
+  - you sometimes may have to implement things directly in a class, when subclassing is involved, since it is not possible to override methods implemented in extensions; this is fine as well, and the code would hint that this is the reason for it since it would require writing `override` in the subclass when overriding the method
+  - for `Equatable` and `Hashable` putting the conformance right away on the type rather than adding via extensions can also be seen as documentation, since when looking at the type we immediately then know that it can be used as "data"
 - for other conformances, try to make them in separate `extensions`
-- treat the adding a conformance on the type itself more of a documentation thing perhaps?

 ## Recommended reads